 There is no doubt that children respond to rewards.
-The key is finding the right kind of rewards that don’t break the bank, yet keep motivation up.
+The key is finding the right kind of rewards for kids that don’t break the bank, yet keep motivation up.
 Teachers spend enough of their hard earned money already.
 Filling those treasure boxes with dollar store items can add up.
 It’s time for teachers to save their money and use alternative methods.

 We all want our children and students to develop intrinsic motivation.
-Moving away from store bought items is a step in the right direction.
+Moving away from store-bought items is a step in the right direction.
 Kids don’t need more “things” to add to their pile at home.
 Store bought items are exciting to get, but they quickly lose their “uniqueness” after they are received.

 The key to success here is thinking of rewards for kids that are creative, fun, and make a lasting impact.
 Giving rewards that create moments and have meaning is what matters and what sticks in a child’s mind.